Sasho80/5.2.-Loops-ExamProblems/README.md

 Hints and Guidelines
 Let’s solve the problem step by step: read the input data, calculate the number treated and untreated patients and print the output.

+05.Problem: Division without Remainder
+We have n integers in the range of [1 ...
+1000].
+Among them, some percentage p1 are divisible without remainder by 2, percentage p2 are divisible without remainder by 3, percentage p3 are divisible without remainder by 4.
+Write a program that calculates and prints the p1, p2 and p3 percentages.
+Example: We have n = 10 numbers: 680, 2, 600, 200, 800, 799, 199, 46, 128, 65.
+We get the
+following distribution and visualization:
+Division without
+remainder by Numbers Count Percent
+2 680, 2, 600, 200, 800, 46, 128 7 p1 = (7 / 10) * 100 = 70.00%
+3 600 1 p2 = (1 / 10) * 100 = 10.00%
+4 680, 600, 200, 800, 128 5 p3 = (5 / 10) * 100 = 50.00%
+Input Data
+On the first line of the input is the integer n (1 ≤ n ≤ 1000) – count of numbers.
+On each of the next n lines we have one integer in the range of [1 … 1000] – numbers that needs to be checked for division.
+Output Data
+Print on the console 3 lines, each of them containing a percentage between 0% and 100%, two digits after the decimal point, for example 25.00%, 66.67%, 57.14%.
+• On the first line – percentage of the numbers that are divisible by 2.
+• On the second line – percentage of the numbers that are divisible by 3.
+• On the third line – percentage of the numbers that are divisible by 4.
+Sample Input and Output
+Input Output   Input Output   Input  Output
+10    70.00%   3     33.33%   1      100.00%
+680   10.00%   3     100.00%  12     100.00%
+2     50.00%   6     0.00%           100.00%
+600            9
+200
+800
+799
+199
+46
+128
+65

+Hints and Guidelines
+For the current and for the next problem you will need to write by yourself the program code, following the given guidelines.